DABOH Sessions, Toronto 2012

 • Embracing the Brother to Representing the Other: The Salvation Army’s Promotion of Foreign Missions in Victorian London - Andrew M. Eason, Booth University College, Winnipeg, Manitoba, Canada

-• The Malvinas (Falklands) and Argentina: a hidden story within a long history of conflict - Mariel Deluca Voth, Bethel Seminary, San Diego, CA, USA
+• The Cuban archives — a work in progress – Mariel Deluca Voth, Bethel Seminary, San Diego, CA, USA

-Speaker: Dom Michael Zielinski (Vice President of the Pontifical Commission for the Cultural Heritage of the Church)
+• DABOH Open Forum: The Traces of Transitus Domini in Human History; Speaker: Dom Michael Zielinski (Vice President of the Pontifical Commission for the Cultural Heritage of the Church) — video conferencing